Bears’ offense struggles in opening loss to Packers

 But the Bears’ offense looked inept all night long, hurting itself with repeated mistakes.

+“It was a frustrating game,” Nagy said.
+“Couldn’t get into a rhythm offensively.
+Then when we did get into a rhythm we’d have penalties.”

-There was no sign of any improvement for Trubisky in his second year under coach Matt Nagy.
+There was no sign of any improvement for Trubisky in his second year under Nagy.
 He missed several throws and finished 26 for 45 for 228 yards.

 Chicago had just 46 yards on the ground after trading leading rusher Jordan Howard to Philadelphia in March.
 Trubisky was sacked five times, and a handful of penalties torpedoed a couple of drives.